 For its 35mm prime lens class, this lens has a narrow max aperture.
 It is not unusual for lenses to not be sharp at their widest aperture and if that were the case with this lens, it would be quite dark at its typically-expected optimal max aperture.
 For this lens series, that fear realized would be an exception and fear not — this lens turns in excellent wide-open image quality.

 At f/2.8, this lens produces great resolution and contrast across the full frame image circle.
 Stop down to f/4 and image sharpness becomes especially impressive.
 From a resolution and contrast perspective, there is little reason to stop down to f/5.6.

 In addition to our standard lab tests, I like to share some real-world examples and next we look at a series of center-of-the-frame 100% resolution crop examples.
 These images were captured using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.